 threats and dangers that equally concern both Russia,

-Meanwhile, in Washington and Brussels, NATO authorities
+Meanwhile, in Washington and Brussels NATO authorities

-Russia, requiring countermeasures. noteworthy signal
+Russia, requiring countermeasures.
+A remarkable signal

 is the call of the leading Republican contender for the presidency

-US R. Giuliani to start building up numbers
+USA R. Giuliani to begin increasing numbers

 American armed forces in response to the strengthening of Russia's position.